 3. The vaccines must be used according to WHO EUL’s approved age groups and indications;

-4. The total quantity requested in the application must not exceed the total number of doses required for a maximum supply period of 3 months by the applicant;
+4. The total requested quantity of non-PSAR authorised COVID-19 vaccine does not exceed 5,000 doses per HCI per 1-month block (from the date of the application) and must not exceed the total number of doses required for a maximum supply period of 3 months by the applicant;

 5. The SAR approval to import the WHO EUL vaccines in Singapore is valid for a period of 6 months from the date of approval;